Office pets are a popular perk, but they come with challenges. These are the pros and cons of office pets.

-The decision should not be taken lightly, and both sides of the argument should be taken into account.
-The second step would be to reread your lease to make sure you don't need your landlord's permission.
-You might have decided it's worthwhile to have animals around, but it might be a moot point.
-Then, if your business has anything to do with food handling, look to your local licensing bureau.
-There are likely hard and fast health regulations in your area that you must follow.
+The decision should not be taken lightly, and both sides of the argument should be considered.
+The second step would be to reread your office's lease to make sure you don't need your landlord's permission, making your approval a moot point.
+Then, if your business has anything to do with food handling, look to your local licensing bureau; there are likely hard-and-fast health regulations in your area.

-If you're all in the clear on those two points, it's time to make a list of the pros and cons to weigh your decision.
+If you're in the clear on those two points, it's time to list the pros and cons to weigh your decision.
 We interviewed workplace experts on their thoughts about office pets.

-According to Emmi Buck, director of communications at Essential Oxygen, pets can reduce stress and anxiety, which leads to a better work environment.
+According to Emmi Buck, public information specialist for Pierce County, Washington, pets can reduce stress and anxiety, which leads to a better work environment.

 "We've found that the majority of people love pets and are excited to have furry friends in the office," she said.
 "Having your pet or a co-worker's pet in the office is uplifting and brings a smile to your face."

-Often, pets have a way of bringing others together by breaking tension and providing comfort to individuals.
-This makes people more willing to step out of their comfort zones and socialize with their team.
+Community Pets have a way of bringing people together by breaking tension and providing comfort.
+This might make your employees more willing to step out of their comfort zones and socialize with their team.

-"Pets can foster a sense of connection and community," said Russell Hartstein, certified dog behavior consultant (CDBC), certified professional dog trainer (CPDT) and CEO of Fun Paw Care.
-"Pets also act as social lubricant, and people tend to act more compassionate and kind in their presence."
+"Pets can foster a sense of connection and community," said Russell Hartstein, certified professional dog trainer and CEO of Fun Paw Care.
+"Pets also act as social lubricant, and people tend to act more compassionate and kinder in their presence."

-Marzolph said that bringing your pet to work makes the office feel more like home for many, which promotes healthy work-life balance.
-Employees likely won't view the workplace as a stressful environment, but rather as a home away from home.
+Marzolph said that bringing a pet to work makes the office feel more like home for many, which promotes healthy work-life balance.
+These employees likely won't view the workplace as a stressful environment, but rather as a home away from home.